onewkub/anti-corruption-web/README.md

 # Anti Corruption Website

+## What is it?
-## The website for presentation on Anti corruption course.
+The website for presentation on Anti corruption course.
 [See here](https://onewkub.github.io/anti-corruption-web)